 Weekly group seminars

-Almost every Thursday, we gather for our weekly seminar.
-A group member can present his/her work, an idea, a paper or anything that might benefit from a group scientific discussion.
-Some guests join us from time to time to present their research.
-If you would like to present your research or attend a meeting, send us an email at firstname.lastname@example.org
+During COVID-19 Pandemic, the group organized weekly scientific seminars held online.
+A group member presented his/her work, an idea, a paper or anything that might benefit from a group scientific discussion.
+Some guests joined us from time to time to present their research.

 Here is the calendar of past events held online during the lockdown: